How COVID-19 is Affecting My Personal Injury Case

 These are uncertain times but one fact is certain, we will be here to make sure you get through the uncertainty of COVID-19 and win your personal injury case.
 Injuries haven’t stopped occurring due to the coronavirus, so we want to make sure you are prepared and know what to expect if you are injured or have been injured recently.

 If you are injured in an accident and need medical care, you will either be referred to a doctor and meet over video call or meet in person with safety procedures in place.
-If you decide to get treatment for your personal injury, remember that every single kind of therapy can be further discussed with your doctor.
+If you decide to get treatment for your personal injury in Bethesda, remember that every single kind of therapy can be further discussed with your doctor.
 Once you get the medical treatment you need, what happens to your case?
 Courtroom procedures can require more planning and preparation.

 New Courtroom Procedures: